stevewallis999/Debase2/README.md

 # Debase2

 Debase is an
-ADSL checker to check if an exe has been complied with ADSL enabled.
+ASLR checker to check if an exe has been complied with ASLR enabled.
 Debase will also report if the exe is not a valid exe.

 ASLR: